gourmetjs/gourmet-ssr/docs/tutorial-5.md

 ## Emotion Support in Gourmet SSR

 We use [`Emotion`](https://5bb1495273f2cf57a2cf39cc--emotion.netlify.com/) for styling components in this step.
-Gourmet SSR provides a seamless integration with Emotion, including the auto-enabling of `babel-plugin-emotion`, and the stream-based server rendering via `renderStylesToNodeStream()`.
+Gourmet SSR provides seamless integration with Emotion, including the auto-enabling of `babel-plugin-emotion`, and the stream-based server rendering via `renderStylesToNodeStream()`.

 As we explained in [Adding Real UI and Styling](/docs/tutorial-2) step, we recommend a pattern that uses a CSS framework such as Bootstrap as a base stylesheet globally, and do the additional, per-component customization using the inline style or Emotion.